 Advice on low-fat intake was further shaped by a food industry that was using refined sugar to support an expanding market of convenience foods.
 Saturated fats were replaced by foods with added sugars such as sucrose or high-fructose corn syrup, and refined grains.
 Ultimately, steps to decrease fat intake while simultaneously increasing sugar intake have not been beneficial for cardiovascular health.

 You may be wondering what happened to John Yudkin.
 With greater support to remove saturated fats instead of refined sugars from diets, Yudkin faced criticism and hardship.
-Although he went on to write numerous publications, including his most notable book Pure, White, and Deadly (1972), his work was discredited and labeled as “science fiction.”
+Although he went on to write numerous publications, including his most notable book Pure, White, and Deadly (1972), his work was discredited and labelled as “science fiction.”
 Despite losing research funding and being uninvited to conferences, he continued to warn about the dangers of sugar.

 Interestingly, by the 1980s, studies began to emerge in support of Yudkin’s theories.
 Research has revealed that high sugar intake, especially specific types of sugars such as fructose, can affect blood sugar and insulin levels and set the stage for the development of obesity, metabolic syndrome, and inflammatory diseases.
 It has also become clear that only certain types of fats negatively impact health, while other fats are beneficial.